learn-co-curriculum/phase-4-creating-a-rails-app-readme/README.md

 - **db**: within the db directory you will find the database schema file that lists the database tables, their columns, and each column's associated data type.
+The schema file can be found at `db/schema.rb`.
 The db directory also contains the `seeds.rb` file, which lets you create some data that can be utilized in the application.
 This is a great way to quickly integrate data in the application without having to manually add records through a web form element.
-The schema file can be found at `db/schema.rb`.

 - **lib**: while many developers could build full applications without ever entering the lib directory, you will discover that it can be incredibly helpful.
 The lib/tasks directory is where custom rake tasks are created.
 You have already used a built-in rake task when you ran the database creation and migration tasks; however, creating custom rake tasks can be very helpful and sometimes necessary.
-For example, a custom rake task that runs in the background, making calls to an external API and syncing the returned data into the application’s database.
+For example, you could create a custom rake task that runs in the background, making calls to an external API and syncing the returned data into the application’s database.

 - **log**: within the log directory you will discover the application logs.
   This can be helpful for debugging purposes, but for a production application